 5. Follow the 'less and better' mantra

 Around a third of the clothes in the average Brit’s wardrobe haven’t been worn in the past year.
 As a nation, we’re buying more and wearing it less.
 We can make a difference by reversing this trend.

 Embrace the capsule wardrobe and get creative with mixing and matching what you already own to create new looks.
 On Instagram, check out #iworeitagain for inspiration on changing up your outfits.
 The most sustainable item of clothing you own is already in your wardrobe.

 6. Tell brands you want more organic choices

-Join us in shouting about the benefits of organic cotton and tell brands and retailers that you want them to go organic!
+Join us in shouting about the benefits of organic cotton and tell businesses and retailers that you want them to go organic!

 If brands know that organic is important to you they’ll reconsider how they source their cotton and other textiles.

-Use our post to tag your favourite brand or shop and ask them to go #OrganicForThePlanet
+Use our template post to tweet your favourite brands and ask them to go #OrganicForThePlanet

-You can also browse tons of organic brands who are already certified here.
+You can also browse the many organic brands that are already certified here.